ikemanet/ikemanet.github.io/_posts/2019/2019-10-26-learning-chinese-spanish-01.md

 No / It's not good
 ```
 <p class="zhcn">/assets/le-sound/zh-cn/want/its-not-good.aac</p>

+### Spanish

+The afirmative sentense `Querés almorzar` (You want to lunch) it's the same as the question form `Querés almorzar?`, just changes the tone of the frase.

 ```
 ¿Querés empezar a aprender chino?
 你      要   开  始   学       中    文  吗？